Rizzo, Cubs rally for 6 runs in 9th inning, beat Pirates 9-5

-PITTSBURGH (AP) -- Anthony Rizzo just missed a chance at making history at the start of the game.
-He was more than happy to contribute at the end.
+PITTSBURGH (AP) -- Anthony Rizzo just missed a chance at making history at the start of the game but was happy with the ending.

 The Cubs won for just the third time in nine games, putting the World Series champions back at .500 with a 33-33 mark.